Temporary housing for flood-affected Northern Rivers region

-The temporary homes are stand-alone accommodation units that can house between 1 and 4 people.
-Some temporary homes will include their own internal facilities.
+The temporary homes are stand-alone accommodation units that range from studios to 3-bedroom units.
+Some temporary homes will have their own internal facilities.
 Some sites will have communal bathrooms and kitchen facilities.

 The temporary sites will be in the Northern Rivers area of NSW, where homes have been damaged or lost to floods.

 The first temporary housing site is at Wollongbar, about 20 minutes from Lismore and Ballina.
 It is operational, with residents living on site.